Koschmann-Lab/cnstap-objects/README.md

 The process will require downloading KOs from this GitHub repository, changing the content of those KOs, updating the version(s) of the KOs that are changed, packaging the KOs using special software, pushing the updated KOs back to GitHub, and then, finally, releasing the updated KOs in GitHub.

-The process involves editing the content (or "payload") of two knowledge object used by the CNS-TAP app.
-The two Knowledge Objects are called, intrinsicDrugTable and tumorPatientCalculator.
-Here's how to edit these objects:
+The process involves editing the content of one or both of the two KOs used by the CNS-TAP app.
+As described above, the two KOs are called, intrinsicDrugTable and tumorPatientCalculator.

+Here are the steps to follow to download, edit, package, upload, and release these KOs:

+DOWNLOADING KOs from GitHub

 - From the command line of your local machine, clone repository into your local machine using this command: